By Julie Kramme, VP of Sales

 - Presentation – When presenting an offer, keep it concise.
 Clearly outline the key details of your proposal – and don’t forget to apply what you learned during the discovery phase of the conversation.
 Always tie your prospect’s needs back to a feature that provides benefit to the prospect.
 Verbalizing these value statements are the key to generating interest and buy-in.

-- Assumptive Close – Be confident in your offering and “act as if”, If you’re setting an appointment, go ahead and ask what time of day works best for your prospect.
-Or if you’re selling a paid service, ask what method of payment they’d like to use to complete their order today.
+- Assumptive Close – Be confident in your offering and “act as if” you’re setting an appointment; go ahead and ask what time of day works best for your prospect.
+Or if you’re selling a paid service, ask what method of payment they’d like to use to complete their order.
 Until the prospect gives you a reason to believe they’re not interested, always assume a positive outcome.

 - FAQs/Rebuttals – This is probably the most important component of any telemarketing script.
 Answering questions and overcoming objections is often the most difficult step for any telemarketing agent to master.
 Always remember that knowledge is power and arm your team with the necessary tools to complete their objective successfully.
 Anticipate common questions and objections and provide talking points to help agents over these hurdles.